H-E-B acquires Texas-based on-demand company Favor

 H-E-B has acquired Favor, the on-demand delivery service out of Texas.

-Favor will continue to operate as an independent wholly-owned subsidiary of the grocery chain.
+Favor will continue to operate as an independent wholly owned subsidiary of the grocery chain.

-The company first launched in 2014 at SXSW, bringing a Texas-tailored approach to on-demand delivery.
+The company first launched in 2013, bringing a Texas-tailored approach to on-demand delivery.
 While many on-demand services, such as Postmates, focus on high-density areas like NYC and San Francisco, Favor built a product that serves the sprawling cities of Texas.

 Users could order food from a restaurant, or any item from a local store, to be purchased and delivered to wherever they were, all through an app.
 The idea itself isn’t revolutionary, but Favor claims to be the first on-demand service to become profitable.

-Note: Editor’s note: An earlier version of this article said Favor was founded in 2014.
-It has been corrected.